Recently updated on: October 31, 2023

 Aside from its benefits for physical health, it is also helpful for our mental health.
-Different researches show that it can alleviate stress, anxiety, and depression and improves our mood.
+Further research shows that it can alleviate stress, anxiety, and depression and improve our mood.
 It can also boost creativity and memory.

-With the pandemic causing many people anxiety, walking a few thousand steps per day may help.
+With the pandemic causing many people anxiety, walking a few thousand steps daily may help.

 3. Financial Health Benefits

-If physical and mental health benefits are not enough, maybe an improvement in financial health can help.
-Here’s a scenario:
+If physical and mental health benefits are insufficient, maybe improving financial health can help.
+Here's a scenario:

 What are the Exemptions to the Rule?

-Of course, there are times when I can’t follow my own rule, but that’s okay.
+Of course, sometimes I can't follow my own rules, but that's okay.
 Here are some reasons: